How is Technology Changing Healthcare?

 - Big Data Analytics

 The rapid advancement in mobile apps and smartphones has led to big data or the collection of all information stored in our devices.
 Strategic Business and Technology Advisor Bernard Marr notes that “beyond improving profits and cutting down on wasted overhead, Big Data in healthcare is being used to predict epidemics, cure disease, improve quality of life and avoid preventable deaths.
-With the world’s population increasing and everyone living longer, models of treatment delivery are rapidly changing, and many of the decisions behind those changes are being driven by data.”2 Our smart phones and mobile apps are allowing us to collect immense amounts of data which can now be shared seamlessly with our healthcare providers.
+With the world’s population increasing and everyone living longer, models of treatment delivery are rapidly changing, and many of the decisions behind those changes are being driven by data.”2 Our smartphones and mobile apps are allowing us to collect immense amounts of data which can now be shared seamlessly with our healthcare providers.
 Ultimately, this data is helping healthcare providers make better informed and individualized care decisions, reshaping the industry in its entirety.

 - Mobile Apps

 Mobile applications are advancing every day and have already drastically changed the healthcare industry for the better.
 Patients now have the ability to track fitness, food intake, medical appointments and much more all through centralized mobile applications.
 Similarly, healthcare providers can stay organized and view patient health information giving them the ability to make individual and informed treatment decisions for each individual patient.
 Mobile apps are especially valuable when connected to a wearable device.
-When paired with a wearable, a mobile app can track patient activity in real time and share it with a healthcare provider directly.
-This has opened an entire new realm of communication between a healthcare provider and patient ultimately leaving the industry with a plethora of new opportunity for personalized care solutions.
+When paired with a wearable, a mobile app can track patient activity in real-time and share it with a healthcare provider directly.
+This has opened an entirely new realm of communication between a healthcare provider and patient ultimately leaving the industry with a plethora of new opportunities for personalized care solutions.

 - Monitoring is Easier Than Ever

 The days of a patient needing to get in their car and drive to see their healthcare provider in person have reduced significantly.
 New healthcare wearables and advanced mobile applications have made it easier for healthcare providers to monitor their patients remotely and make informed care decisions at the press of a button.
 Tracking fitness activity, diet and progress levels through new technology has made it so healthcare providers can now access a streamlined view of individual patient information easily.
-Remote monitoring of patients is something new to the healthcare industry, but certainly an efficient way to care for patients.
+Remote monitoring of patients is something new to the healthcare industry, but certainly, an efficient way to care for patients.

 Although these new advances can seem overwhelming at times, it’s comforting to know that it’s ultimately reshaping and advancing the way we care for each other and ourselves.
 Technology has created a new avenue for communication which has ultimately improved the healthcare industry and paved the way for better care and more advanced technology to come.
-Marr notes that “In the very near future, you could also be sharing data with your doctor who will use it as part of his or her diagnostic toolbox when you visit them with an ailment.”2 With new Surface Sensor technology like TracPatch, this idea has already become reality.
+Marr notes that “In the very near future, you could also be sharing data with your doctor who will use it as part of his or her diagnostic toolbox when you visit them with an ailment.”2 With new Surface Sensor technology like TracPatch, this idea has already become a reality.
 For more information about TracPatch contact us today and follow TracPatch on LinkedIn, Facebook and Twitter.

 - Demographics of Mobile Device Ownership and Adoption in the United States.
 (2019, June 12).
 Retrieved from https://www.pewinternet.org/fact-sheet/mobile/